hathibelagal-dev/instantpolyglot/docs/eng/Javanese.md

 1. **Alon-alon waton kelakon**
    Slowly but surely
-   "Slow but steady wins the race"
+   “Slow but steady wins the race”

 2. **Becik ketitik ala ketara**
    Good will be seen, bad will be apparent
-   "Good and bad deeds will eventually be known"
+   “Good and bad deeds will eventually be known”

 3. **Jer basuki mawa beya**
    Success requires cost
-   "No pain, no gain"
+   “No pain, no gain”

 4. **Aja dumeh**
-   Don't be arrogant
+   Don’t be arrogant
-   "Don't be cocky or abuse your power"
+   “Don’t be cocky or abuse your power”

 5. **Nrimo ing pandum**
    Accept what is given
-   "Be content with your lot"
+   “Be content with your lot”

 6. **Urip iku urup**
    Life is a flame
-   "Life should be used to bring light to others"
+   “Life should be used to bring light to others”

 7. **Sapa nandur bakal ngunduh**
    Who plants will harvest
-   "You reap what you sow"
+   “You reap what you sow”

 8. **Aja nggugah macan turu**
-   Don't wake a sleeping tiger
+   Don’t wake a sleeping tiger
-   "Don't provoke trouble unnecessarily"
+   “Don’t provoke trouble unnecessarily”

 9. **Witing tresna jalaran saka kulina**
    The root of love comes from habit
-   "Love grows from familiarity"
+   “Love grows from familiarity”

-10. **Aja rumangsa bisa, nanging bisaa rumangsa** Don't feel that you can, but be able to feel "Don't be overconfident, but be empathetic"
+10. **Aja rumangsa bisa, nanging bisaa rumangsa** Don’t feel that you can, but be able to feel “Don’t be overconfident, but be empathetic”

 ## Numbers and counting